OscarSantos1/dome_dot/README.md

-The backend was developed using a python's flask framework and sqlite3 for the database.
+The backend was developed using a python's flask framework and sqlite3 for the database. **enter 'python app.py' to run the backend locally**